JanssenProject/jans/nightly/cedarling/integrations/terraform-authz/index.md

 # Gating Terraform with Cedarling-OPA

-Not sure which flow to use?
+!!! tip "Not sure which flow to use?"

-See the [Terraform authorization overview](https://docs.jans.io/nightly/cedarling/integrations/terraform-authz-overview/index.md) for a side-by-side comparison of the unsigned and JWT flows before diving into implementation details.
+    See the [Terraform authorization overview](./terraform-authz-overview.md) for a side-by-side comparison of the unsigned and JWT flows before diving into implementation details.

-This guide walks through a concrete use case for the [Cedarling-OPA plugin](https://docs.jans.io/nightly/cedarling/integrations/cedarling-opa/index.md): enforcing role-based access control on Terraform operations before any infrastructure change is made.
+This guide walks through a concrete use case for the [Cedarling-OPA plugin](./cedarling-opa.md): enforcing role-based access control on Terraform operations before any infrastructure change is made.

 ## The Problem